afinemax/afinemax/README.md

 My dream is to live the adventurous life of a scientific researcher.
 I would like to earn a PhD in radio astronomy related to FRBs, and serve in the Peace Corps teaching high school math and science for two years abroad.

+On the left is me with the other summer students at ASTRON this summer, the real adventure is the friends we make along the way!
+On the right is a photo of me operating the 25m Dwingeloo Radio Telescope, which I used for my research project.

 <table>
   <tr>